paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-019-administration.md

 #### Effective Date
 Pub.
 L. 93–419, § 9, Sept.
 19, 1974, 88 Stat.
 1153, provided that: “This Act [enacting this section, amending sections 101, 203, 402, and 403 of this title, and enacting provisions set out as notes under this section] is effective upon enactment [Sept.
 19, 1974].”

-#### Increase in Basic Pay for Fiscal Year 2013
+#### Increase in Basic Pay for Fiscal Year 2017
 Pub.
+L. 114–328, div.
+A, title VI, § 601, Dec.
+23, 2016, 130 Stat.
+2155, provided that: “(a) Waiver of Section 1009 Adjustment.—The adjustment to become effective during fiscal year 2017 required by [section 1009 of title 37](./chapter-019-administration.md#section-1009), United States Code, in the rates of monthly basic pay authorized members of the uniformed services shall not be made. “(b) Increase in Basic Pay.—Effective on January 1, 2017, the rates of monthly basic pay for members of the uniformed services are increased by 2.1 percent.”

+Provisions relating to adjustment of compensation for members of the uniformed services for prior fiscal years were contained in the following acts:

+2013—Pub.
 L. 112–239, div.
 A, title VI, § 601, Jan.
 2, 2013, 126 Stat.
-1773, provided that: “(a) Waiver of Section 1009 Adjustment.—The adjustment to become effective during fiscal year 2013 required by [section 1009 of title 37](./chapter-019-administration.md#section-1009), United States Code, in the rates of monthly basic pay authorized members of the uniformed services shall not be made. “(b) Increase in Basic Pay.—Effective on January 1, 2013, the rates of monthly basic pay for members of the uniformed services are increased by 1.7 percent.”

-Provisions relating to adjustment of compensation for members of the uniformed services for prior fiscal years were contained in the following acts:
+1773.

 2010—Pub.
 L. 111–84, div.
 A, title VI, § 601, Oct.
 28, 2009, 123 Stat.
 2347.